Nota bene: If you buy through the links in this article, we may earn a small share of the profits.

 But it’s also true that while Black designers have a concrete impact on the fashion we know, love and wear, the barriers to entry and systemic issues people of color face make it impossible to claim that intentional efforts to champion Black-owned clothing brands aren’t necessary.
 Fashion is a reflection of the culture at large; it doesn’t operate in a bubble.
 And while the industry has been making strides in recent years, there’s a long way to go.

-As such, we’ve taken the time to parse out well over a dozen Black-owned labels, brands and designers to support in one of the most finite ways you can: with your dollar.
-These industry heavyweights and emerging designers alike are producing remarkable apparel and challenging what it means to be stylish in 2023, and their aesthetics range from everyday sweats to future-funked tailoring to streetwear royalty.
-From Off-White to Denim Tears, here are 18 Black-owned clothing brands and designers that every man should absolutely know.
+As such, we’ve taken the time to highlight twenty Black-owned labels, brands and designers to support in one of the most finite ways you can: with your dollar.
+These industry heavyweights and emerging designers alike are producing remarkable apparel and challenging what it means to be stylish in 2024, and their aesthetics range from everyday sweats to future-funked tailoring to streetwear royalty.
+From Off-White to Denim Tears, here are 20 Black-owned clothing brands and designers that every man should absolutely know.

 If there’s one name on this list that you know, it’s Off-White.
 Arguably the most important label of the 2010s, Off-White remains relevant even after the passing of the late, great Virgil Abloh, and one of the highest-earning labels in all of fashion.
 It’s popular for a reason.
 Abloh’s genius designs are easy to style despite their aesthetic complexity, and with the clout built off the back of “The Ten” sneaker collection and hypebeast culture, Off-White’s apparel and footwear are no-brainers for budding streetwear fanatics and old heads alike.